-There is no prerequisite for this seminar, which is designed to complement the Alternative Dispute Resolution class and other dispute resolution offerings at Lewis & Clark.
-The seminar is limited to 20 participants.
+There is no prerequisite for this class, which is designed to complement the Alternative Dispute Resolution class and other dispute resolution offerings at Lewis & Clark.